ksytwu100/employee-tracker/README.md

 To run the project
 Switch to bash terminal, type: node index.js
-When the server is listening, Open the insomnia to set up and run the routes
+When the server is listening, open the insomnia to set up and run the routes.

 ## Questions